Catholic Pilgrimage Sites Worldwide

 Canada • North America

-St. Theresa Parish, the National Shrine of the Little Flower in Wakaw, Saskatchewan, offers pilgrims a sacred destination for spiritual renewal and devotion.
+St. Theresa Parish, the National Shrine of the Little Flower in Wakaw, Saskatchewan, is a pilgrimage destination devoted to St. Thérèse of Lisieux.

 Walldürn